 Colorado Sports Betting – Bet On Sports Legally In CO

-Colorado is now gearing up to launch state-regulated sportsbooks in the wake of Proposition DD passing by voter referendum.
+Colorado is now gearing up to launch state-regulated sportsbooks by May 2020 in the wake of Proposition DD passing by voter referendum.
 Proposition DD allows state lawmakers to pass domestic sports betting laws.

 Subject to the referendum results, HB19-1327 was signed into law allowing the state's casinos to obtain an operator's license to offer sports betting to patrons at 21 years old and up.

 Is Sports Betting Legal In Colorado?